trifectatechfoundation/trifectatech-website/content/blog/Memory-safe sudo to become the default in Ubuntu.md

 Sudo-rs is part of the Trifecta Tech Foundation's [Privilege Boundary initiative](https://trifectatech.org/initiatives/privilege-boundary/), which aims to handle privilege escalation with memory-safe alternatives.

 > "While no piece of software - in any language - is flawless, we believe the transition to Rust in systems programming is a vital step forward.
-It is very exciting to see Ubuntu committing to sudo-rs and taking the lead in moving the needle."
+It is very exciting to see Ubuntu committing to sudo-rs and taking a leading role in moving the needle."
 -- Erik Jonkers, Chair of the Trifecta Tech Foundation.